Choosing, Planting , Growing and Harvesting Culinary Herbs

 One of the greatest myths about growing Herbs is that they will grow in almost any soil.
 They are like all plants and prefer a nice healthy, loose or friable soil.
 Good drainage is an absolute must.
 Its easiest to amend the soil, preferably with compost, before the garden is planted.
 Herbs have coarse roots that benefit from chunky organic matter.
 These larger particles of soil also provide the air spaces necessary to keep the plants from drowning.
 Yes, plants do need air and yes they drown when they don't have it.

-Soil can also be improved by mulching the ground heavily after planting Barring the use of chemical pesticides, herbicides and fertilizers, insects and microorganisms will compost and transport this richness down into the soil.
+Soil can also be improved by mulching the ground heavily after planting.
+Barring the use of chemical pesticides, herbicides and fertilizers, insects and microorganisms will compost and transport the richness of the mulch down into the soil.
 It will take longer to improve the ground this way but it is still a worthwhile effort.
-Even if you only pile on shredded leaves, these natural amendments add the nutrients from the decayed plant which reduces the need to fertilize.
+Even if you only pile on shredded leaves, these natural amendments add nutrients from the decayed plant which reduces the need to fertilize.
 Most herbs prefer a neutral to slightly alkaline soil and compost can help to regulate this.

 PRUNING THE HERB GARDEN